-The spacehip operator returns 0 if both operands are equal, 1 if the left is greater, and -1 if the right is greater.
-It’s also called a three-way comparison operator, and it already exists in other popular programming languages like Perl and Ruby.
+The space operator returns 0 if both operands are equal, 1 if the left is greater, and -1 if the right is greater.
+It’s also a three-way comparison operator, and it already exists in other popular programming languages like Perl and Ruby.

 Here’s how the new operator reduces the time spent with basic declarations:

 Have you ever wanted to prevent unintended return values by declaring the return type of a function?
-Well, the new PHP 7 enables developers to enhance the quality of their code with the help of return type declarations.
+The new PHP 7 enables developers to enhance the quality of their code with the help of return type declarations.

-The image below depicts a very simple use case where the foo() function is supposed to return an array.
+The image below depicts the use case where the foo() function returns an array.
 Check out more complicated examples here.

-To enhance the feature even more, PHP 7 introduces 4 new type declarations for scalar types: int, float, string and bool.
-The new scalar types allow developers to denote that they are expecting integers, floats, strings, or booleans to be returned.
-The new scalar types introduced by PHP 7 will also be supported by argument Type Hints that enables developers to force the type of parameters since the PHP 5.X series.
+To enhance the feature even more, PHP 7 introduces 4 new type declarations for scalar types: int, float, string, and bool.
+The new scalar types allow developers to denote that they expect integers, floats, strings, or booleans to be returned.
+The new scalar types introduced by PHP 7 will also be supported by argument Type Hints that enable developers to force the parameters since the PHP 5.X series.